Checking Timed Bisimilarity with Virtual Clocks: Virtual Clocks

-When defining the $\syncfunction$ function for states (Definition \ref{def:virtual_clocks:TSVC:sync-for-TSVC}), we assume that the virtual clock values of the two states to be synchronized are equivalent.
+Definition~\ref{def:virtual_clocks:TSVC:sync-for-TSVC} has the precondition that the virtual clock values of the two states to be synchronized are equivalent.
 Thus, before we can apply any $\syncfunction$ function to symbolic states, we have to check that each state included in these symbolic states has a corresponding state with equivalent virtual clock values in the other symbolic state.
-Therefore, the following definition is concerned with comparing two zones, based on the virtual clock values.